Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Discussion

-Contrary to the prediction based on the correlation between $M_*$ and DMH mass, our results showed no such tendency. \citet{Ding2025} show that the host galaxies of our quasars have high $M_*$, almost massive end of the stellar mass function at $z\sim6$, but only J0844$-$0132 resides in an LAE overdense field.
+At low-$z$, $M_*$ is correlated with DMH mass \citep{Moster2010}, and thus should be correlated with surrounding galaxy overdensity.
+However, our results showed no such tendency. \citet{Ding2025} show that the host galaxies of our quasars have high $M_*$, lying at the massive end of the stellar mass function at $z\sim6$, but only J0844$-$0132 resides in an LAE overdense field.
 This may be because there is a large dispersion in the stellar-to-halo mass ratio of the high-$z$ quasars in addition to the narrow dynamic range of $M_*$ of this sample.
 Further observations are necessary to investigate the relation between the LAE overdensity and the host $M_*$.